IntelLabs/ais-benchmarks/README.md

 # Sampling methods benchmark

+    # TODO: Use the batch size
+    # TODO: Use the display plot paths and generate the result plots
+    # TODO: Generate latex result tables
+    # TODO: Use the desired metrics
+    # TODO: Generate the animation

 A framework, based on python and numpy, for evaluation of sampling methods.
 The framework consists of common interfaces for sampling methods, an evaluation methodology with different metrics and an automated result and plots generation.